 Enter one checklist item on each line, or copy & paste from another doc.
 Keep the names short and clear, and try not to repeat the obvious.

 A good checklist is no more than around 15 items long.
-More than that becomes overwhelming for staff, and can become a mindless box-ticking exercise.
+More than that can become overwhelming for staff and can become a mindless box-ticking exercise.
 Consider splitting the job over several tasks, and give them specific schedules.

 When this is enabled, every item must be completed before the task can be marked Done.

 Adding extra actions

-Manager & Admin users can add checklist items on the Complete Tasks page to the bottom when completing the checklist, for that specific site.
+Manager & Admin users can add checklist items on the Complete Tasks page to the bottom of an existing checklist, when completing the checklist, for that specific site.